University of Tokyo Library: Komaba Library

+The current Komaba Library, opened in 2002, serves as the successor to the former building, which had become too small for its growing collections.
+It functions as the main library for the College of Arts and Sciences at Komaba, catering to the general education of all first-year undergraduate students, as well as second to fourth-year students who decided to study there instead of moving to Hongo for specialised education.

+The library features a diverse range of learning materials, particularly for subjects such as Linear Algebra and Calculus, which are mandatory for all natural science undergraduates in their first year.

 Kashiwa Library

 Opened in 2004, Kashiwa Library is a library devoted to the natural sciences.
 All the books in Kashiwa Library can be searched on OPAC.

 Faculty members, graduate students, undergraduate students, auditors, others who have requested use from outside the university, and others who have been approved by the director can use the Kashiwa Library.

+Field-Specific Libraries

+Apart from the three comprehensive libraries, the UTokyo Library System includes 27 field-specific libraries.